seborama/pcloud-sdk/README.md

 The first objective is to implement a Go version of the SDK.

-## Documentation
+## API documentation

-The official pCloud SDK is documented at:
+The official pCloud API is documented at:

 https://docs.pcloud.com